Skip to main content

 Calculating GPU memory for serving LLMs

-If you're planning to self-host an LLM, one of the first things you'll need to figure out is how much GPU memory (VRAM) it requires.
-This depends mainly on the model’s size and the precision used during inference.
+If you're planning to self-host an LLM, one of the first things you'll need to estimate is how much GPU memory (VRAM) it requires.

-- Bit precision.
+• Bit precision.
 The precision used (e.g., FP16, FP8, INT8) affects memory consumption.
-Lower precision formats can significantly reduce memory footprint, but may have accuracy drops.
+Lower precision formats can significantly reduce the memory footprint, but may affect accuracy.
+For models on Hugging Face, you can often find the weight data type in the config.json file.
+The torch_dtype attribute indicates the precision used for the model weights.
 See LLM quantization for details.

 Memory (GB) = P * (Q / 8) * (1 + Overhead)